 While these extra steps make the process longer, they are more than worthwhile to get the raw finishing and natural result of Object 01!

 We continue to employ a pre-order production model to minimize the over-production of inventory, reducing our waste and limiting risks.

-The Versatile Ceramics will be produced throughout the summer and available for delivery in September 2022.
+The Versatile Ceramics are made to order.
+Please expect 8 weeks until final delivery.
 This extended production time is due to the labor intensive nature of the piece.